Last updated: June 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 “Will I actually learn something?”

-Depends on the course and your engagement.
-Coursera tracks completion rates honestly — many learners enroll and don’t finish.
+That depends on the course and your engagement.
+Coursera tracks completion honestly — many learners enroll and don’t finish.
 Those who complete courses and apply the skills genuinely level up.
 The platform isn’t a magic credential dispenser; it’s a curriculum.

 “Is Coursera a degree mill?”

-No. Coursera’s accredited degrees come from regionally-accredited universities (Illinois, ASU, Penn, etc.) and are subject to those universities’ standards.
+No. Coursera’s accredited degrees come from regionally-accredited universities (Illinois, ASU, Penn, etc.) and are held to those universities’ standards.
 The non-degree certificates are clearly labeled as such; Coursera doesn’t market them as degree-equivalents.

 “Why is Coursera so cheap if it’s legit?”

-Coursera operates at scale across millions of learners, which lets them charge subscription pricing ($59/month) where in-person education would charge thousands per course.
-The accredited online degrees do cost $15,000-$50,000 — competitive with in-person tuition at the same institutions.
+Coursera operates at scale across millions of learners, which lets it charge subscription pricing (around $59/month for Coursera Plus, or $399/year) where in-person education would charge thousands per course.
+The accredited online degrees do cost $15,000–$50,000 — competitive with in-person tuition at the same institutions.

 “Will employers know what Coursera is?”